 Josh, an eight-time National Chess Champion in his youth, was the subject of the book and movie, Searching for Bobby Fischer.
 At age 18, he published his first book, Attacking Chess.
 Since the age of twenty, he has developed and been the spokesperson for Chessmaster, the largest computer chess program in the world with over 6 million copies sold.
 Now a martial arts champion, Waitzkin holds a combined 21 National Championship titles in addition to several World Championship titles.

-In 2008, Waitzkin founded The JW Foundation, an educational non-profit dedicated to an individualized approach to learning, and he currently serves as president of the organization.
+In 2008, Waitzkin founded The JW Foundation, an educational organization dedicated to an individualized approach to learning.
+He currently serves as president.
 In addition to consulting internationally on the subjects of performance psychology, the learning process and creativity, Josh is currently focusing on his third art: Brazilian Jiu Jitsu.

 Josh is a BJJ black belt under World Champion Marcelo Garcia, the creator of MGInAction.com, and co-founder of The Marcelo Garcia Academy.
-When he’s not on the mats or with his beautiful wife and baby son, Josh loves free diving, paddle-boarding, skiing, and a good storm.
+When he’s not on the mats or with his beautiful wife and sons, Josh loves free diving, paddle-boarding, skiing, and a good storm.

 To learn more about a man, read the books he reads.

 Katy joined The Art of Learning Project in 2013.
 As a former teacher in the NYC public school system and a parent of school aged children, Katy is dedicated to supporting educators in creating learning environments and experiences that allow students to follow their passions and develop a deep and lasting love of learning.